Cooking with Mamma C

 sliced cooked mushrooms on white plate, red napkin

-Italian Sautéed Mushrooms with Garlic and Tomatoes
+Italian Mushrooms with Tomatoes

 These Italian Sautéed Mushrooms are so delicious!
 Enjoy this family recipe from Naples.